foldedtoad/st7789v_alternate/README.rst

-.. zephyr:code-sample:: lvgl
-   :name: LVGL basic sample
-   :relevant-api: display_interface

-   Display "Hello World" and a dynamic counter using LVGL.

 Overview
 ********

+Display "Hello World" and a dynamic counter using LVGL.

 This sample application displays "Hello World" in the center of the screen and a counter at the bottom which increments every second.
 If an input driver